-I'm motivated to understand how ecological and genetic factors influence the evolutionary process.
+I enjoy investigating how ecological and genetic factors are expected to influence the evolutionary process, and vice versa.

 Recent/ongoing projects use mathematical models to investigate (i) the role of sex and epistasis in shaping genetic signatures of evolutionary rescue, (ii) the impact of haploid selection on the lability of sex determination systems, (iii) the effect of species interactions on evolution and persistence in changing environments, and (iv) how non-Mendelian inheritance affects the likelihood of crossing valleys of fitness created by epistasis.

 Past projects involved actual fieldwork on real plant communities and wild birds.

 Thompson KA, Osmond MM, Schluter D. 2018.
 Patterns of speciation and parallel genetic evolution under adaptation from standing variation. bioRXiv 368324.

 Edwards KF, Kremer CT, Miller ET, Osmond MM, Litchman E, Klausmeier CA. Accepted.
 Evolutionary stable communities: a framework for understanding the role of trait evolution in the maintenance of diversity.
 Ecology Letters. (email me for a preprint)

 Scott MF, Osmond MM, Otto SP.
 2018.
 Haploid selection, sex ratio bias, and transitions between sex-determining systems.
 PLoS Biology 16:e2005609.

 Osmond MM, Klausmeier CA. 2017.
 An evolutionary tipping point in a changing environment.
 Evolution 71:2930-2941.

 Osmond MM, Barbour MA, Bernhardt JR, Pennell MW, Sunday JM, O'Connor MI.
 2017.
 Warming-induced changes to body size stabilize consumer-resource dynamics.
 The American Naturalist 189:718-725.